Electron BTE

 where the first term describes the diffusion due to an externally applied electric field \(\boldsymbol{E}\), the second the diffusion due to a temperature gradient, and the third term is the linearized scattering operator.

-The electron scattering matrix \(\Omega_{\lambda,\lambda'}\) can be computed as
+The electron scattering matrix \(\Omega_{\lambda,\lambda'}\) can be computed using electron-phonon scattering as,

 with